Library of Congress

-The Library of Congress is a grand and robust testament of scholarship in every academic field and has the most complete archives in the United States.
+The Library of Congress is a grand and robust testament of scholarship in every academic field and has the most complete United States national archives.
 You can find information in every form available on a broad range of subjects.

 According to its website: “The Library of Congress is the world’s largest library, offering access to the creative record of the United States — and extensive materials from around the world — both on-site and online.
 It is the main research arm of the U.S. Congress and the home of the U.S. Copyright Office.
 Explore collections, reference services and other programs and plan a visit at loc.gov, access the official site for U.S. federal legislative information at congress.gov, and register creative works of authorship at copyright.gov.”